 In 1901, Rogers Park resident (and private citizen) Edward P. Brennan approached the city council with a solution: re-name and re-number nearly all city streets according to a new convention, wherein street numbers would locate properties relative to central X (east-west) and Y (north-south) axes, with an imaginary center point at the intersection of Madison (east-west) and State (north-south) streets, in the heart of the downtown business district.
 Eight years (and dozens of City Council meetings) later, Brennan's proposal was adopted by the city council, and the Chicago grid system was implemented.

 OK, so let's get into it.
 The "rules" of the grid are below.
-Click on any rule to learn more, and for examples of what each one means (and how you might use it).
+Click on any rule to learn more, and for examples of what each one means (and how you might use it to navigate the city).

 - First, the orientation of the street itself -- streets that have the prefix E or W run east-west, and streets that begin with N or S run north-south.